Inviting, Energizing, Inspiring

 Worship with Special Music Styles

 Holy Trinity occasionally uses other worship music styles to enrich the worship experience.
-Recent examples include an “Of the Land and Seasons” service, which featured traditional folk tune-based hymns accompanied by hammered dulcimer, violin, bass, and piano and an “HT Gets Jazzy” service, which featured an expanded HT Band and jazz arrangements of the liturgy and hymns.
+Recent examples include an “Of the Land and Seasons” service, which featured traditional folk tune-based hymns accompanied by hammered dulcimer, violin, bass, and piano and an “HT Gets Jazzy” service, which featured jazz arrangements of the liturgy and hymns.
 On June 2nd, we observed our annual “Music Sunday” with the worship service featuring hymns and special music by American composers from all of our ensembles on the theme of American Praise.